AIG-Livny/mapr/README.md

     ```
 - `LIB_DIRS` - list directories where looking for libraries.
 Search is not recursive.

-- `INC_DIRS` - (include) - list directories where looking for headers.
+- `INCLUDE_DIRS` - (include) - list directories where looking for headers.
 Search is not recursive.

 - `SRC_DIRS` - (src) - list directories where looking for sources.
 Search is recursive (`!`).